 Ecosystem metabolism

 Primary production in rivers can be estimated from diel patterns of dissolved oxygen.
 Long-term dissolved oxygen data are available at six sites throughout the Grand Canyon and can be analyzed to yield time-series of primary production.
 Previously, data from one site, Diamond Creek, was analyzed using semi-mechanistic models to determine drivers of gross primary production (Hall and others, 2015).
-We propose to extend this type of analysis to the other long-term sites, and consider additional drivers, especially nutrients, in our analyses.
+We propose to extend this type of analysis to the other long-term sites, and consider additional drivers, especially nutrients, in our statistical analyses of the oxygen data.
 The quality of inferences from these analyses will be improved by undertaking a series of measurements to better calibrate our estimates of ecosystem respiration and gas exchange rates.
 We will also compare estimates from these sites to continuous longitudinal profiles of chlorophyll concentrations to better understand variation in primary production throughout the whole CRe.
 These measurements will be taken as part of river trips by other projects and may potentially include samples taken by citizen scientists.
 Longitudinal chlorophyll profiles will be compared to longitudinal measurements of nutrients and additional short-term dissolved oxygen deployments to estimate primary production will be employed if warranted.
 Estimates of primary production will also be compared to data from other higher trophic levels using ecosystem models.

 Artificial streams